-- Garnish the creamed with fresh chopped parsley, chives, or some shredded or grated Parmesan cheese.
+- Garnish the creamed tuna with fresh chopped parsley, chives, or some shredded or grated Parmesan cheese.

 - Add a few tablespoons of drained diced pimientos along with the tuna and vegetables.

-- Instead of plain frozen peas, use peas and carrots.
+- Instead of plain frozen peas, use a combination of peas and carrots.

 - If you aren't a fan of peas, use frozen steamed carrots, corn, or green beans.

-- Add 1 tablespoon of dry sherry to the sauce, if desired.
+- Add 1 tablespoon of dry sherry to the sauce.